kebasaa/qr_apostilles/README.md

 ## Principles

-Fields are saved in JSON, using the UTF-8 internationalised character encoding
+Document fields should be saved in JSON, with standardised fields for each document type.
+UTF-8 is used for internationalised character encoding.

+The JSON string is then converted to a Base64 string, signed by the issued and encrypted.
+The public key is available openly.

+In the receiving office/country, the QR code can be read, with the document contents verified using the signature.
+Then, the fields are transferred to the receiving country's computer system automatically (thanks to the standardisation) and a new document in that country's format can be issued on the spot.

-*Languages:* In order for the documents to be easily transferrable, the name fields will contain both a simple ASCII (latin alphabet, English) version as is common in
+In order for the documents to be easily transferrable, the name fields will contain both a simple ASCII (latin alphabet, English) version as is common in passports and identification documents (in the machine-readable strip), and in any set of additional languages for special symbols or scripts.
+Language-specific fields are specified using the ISO 639-3 three-letter language codes.

 ## Examples

 ### Birth certificate

+When a child is born, the issuing authority (hospital, population office, judge or similar) scans the machine-readable strips of identity documents (ID or passport) of both parents.
+The following fields are automatically added based on this information:
+1. Citizenship(s): A child usually carries the citizenships of both parents, and in some cases that of the place of birth
+2. Surname:

+The only fields that are entered are the date of birth, location, name of the issuing authority and issuing country.

+Surname and citizenship is automatically assessed using the parents' documents.

 ### Marriage certificate